biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 This command downloads and runs the pipeline ``hello``.

-We can now launch a test pipeline to show what will be using a nextflow pipeline:
+We can now launch a test pipeline:

 .. code-block:: console

   nextflow run nextflow-io/rnaseq-nf -with-singularity

-The command will automatically pull the pipeline and the required test data from the `github repository <https://github.com/nextflow-io/rnatoy>`__
+This command will automatically pull the pipeline and the required test data from the `github repository <https://github.com/nextflow-io/rnatoy>`__
-The command ``-with-singularity`` will trigger automatically the download of the image ``nextflow/rnatoy:1.3`` from DockerHub and convert it on the fly into a singularity image that will be used for running each step of the pipeline.
+The command ``-with-singularity`` will automatically trigger the download of the image ``nextflow/rnatoy:1.3`` from DockerHub and convert it on-the-fly into a singularity image that will be used for running each step of the pipeline.
-Moreover the pipeline can also recognize the kind of queue system used where is launched.
-In the following examples I launched the same pipeline both on the CRG high performance computing centre (HPC) and on my MacBook:
+The pipeline can also recognize the queue system which is used on the machine where it is launched.
+In the following examples, I launched the same pipeline both on the CRG high performance computing (HPC) cluster and on my MacBook:

-The result from CRG's HPC:
+The result from CRG HPC:

 .. code-block:: console